Transmon Architecture for Emission and Detection of Single Microwave Photons: Source and detector operation

 \subsection{Pitch-detect demonstration}

-We demonstrate Fock state detection by using the sTED to emit a microwave photon followed by detecting the microwave photon with the mTED.
-The two TEDs are connected via a meter of non-superconducting coaxial cable, a directional coupler, and a circulator, as depicted in Figs.~\ref{fig:fig1}d and \ref{fig:fig4}b.
-The circulator creates a continuum of modes, allowing an itinerant photon to be sent from the sTED to the mTED and anything emitted or reflected from the mTED to the measurement chain.
+We use a pitch-and-detect demonstration to explore Fock state detection.
+Here, the sTED emits a single microwave Fock state that is subsequently detected by the mTED.
+The two TED devices are linked via approximately one meter of non-superconducting coaxial cable, a directional coupler, and a circulator, as illustrated in Figs.~\ref{fig:fig1}d and \ref{fig:fig4}b.
+The circulator enforces a continuum of modes, routing the itinerant photon from the sTED to the mTED while simultaneously directing any field emitted or reflected by the mTED toward the measurement chain.

-We model the sTED and mTED interacting through a circulator using the SLH framework~\cite{SLH1, Gough_2008, Combes_2017}.
-We take the circulator and cabling to be lossy with loss strength parameter $\eta \in [0,1]$.
-A density matrix $\rho$ satisfies the master equation for the two-TED system (see Appendix~\ref{sec:SLH})
+We formulate a theoretical description of the coupled sTED-mTED system interacting via a circulator using the SLH formalism~\cite{SLH1, Gough_2008, Combes_2017}.
+Incorporating transmission losses through the cabling and circulator via a phenomenological loss parameter $\eta \in [0,1]$, the evolution of the joint density matrix $\rho$ is governed by the effective master equation (see Appendix~\ref{sec:SLH}):